-53. DSRIP Program Overview.
-For the extension period, the state may claim, as authorized expenditures under the demonstration, up to \$499.8 million (total computable) for DY 6 through DY 8, performance based incentive payments supporting hospitals' efforts to enhance access to health care, the quality of care and the health of the patients and families they serve through payment and delivery system reforms.
+- 48. DSRIP Program Overview.
+For the extension period, New Jersey may claim, as authorized expenditures under the demonstration, up to \$499.8 million (total computable) for DY 6 through DY 8, performance based incentive payments supporting hospitals' efforts to enhance access to health care, the quality of care and the health of the patients and families they serve through payment and delivery system reforms.
 DSRIP payments are an incentive for successfully meeting associated metrics and outcomes rather than a payment of claims for the provision of medical care.
 Therefore, DSRIP payments are not considered patient care revenue, and must not be offset against disproportionate share hospital expenditures or other Medicaid expenditures that are related to the cost of patient care (including stepped down costs of administration of such care) as defined under these STCs, and/or under the State Plan.
-DSRIP is a time limited program, and the state's efforts undertaken through DSRIP will be sustainable after the funding under the extension period expires.

-54. DSRIP Program Phase Out.
-The state's DSRIP program, originally authorized in the October 1, 2012 demonstration approval, will continue for three years while the state and CMS collaborate to identify and implement a transition of DSRIP program payments from 1115(a) authority into an alternative payment mechanism that ensures New Jersey can sustainably support delivery of care to low income populations and align with system-wide transformation.
+DSRIP is a time limited program, and New Jersey's efforts undertaken through DSRIP will be sustainable after the funding under the extension period expires. - 49.
+DSRIP Program Phase Out.
+New Jersey's DSRIP program, originally authorized in the October 1, 2012 demonstration approval, will continue for three years while the state and CMS collaborate to identify and implement a transition of DSRIP program payments from 1115(a) authority into an alternative payment mechanism that ensures New Jersey can sustainably support delivery of care to low income populations and align with system-wide transformation.
 New Jersey must submit a Sustainability and Transition Plan that will allow for transition to an alternative payment mechanism by June 30, 2020, (which is when the DSRIP program authority expires).
 The plan must include activities the state will perform, during the extension period, in order to effectuate the transition.
 The state will be required to meet project milestones listed in Table B below, regarding its sustainability plan and transition activities.
 Failure to meet these milestones, will result in deferral of DSRIP expenditure authority, meaning the state will be required to cease drawing down federal funds until the deliverable is submitted.
-The details of what triggers a deferral and the deferral process can be found below in STC 59.
+The details of what triggers a deferral and the deferral process can be found below in STC 54.
 Major transition activities and deliverables can be found below in Table B.

-Table B

-Activity/Deliverable Due Date

-DSRIP Transition Plan September 30, 2018

-Submit applicable SPA December 30, 2018

-and/or Pre Print for

-Approval

-Submit Framework for No later than June 30, 2019
+Table B Activity/Deliverable Due Date DSRIP Transition Plan September 30, 2018 Submit applicable SPA and/or Pre Print for Approval December 30, 2018 Submit Framework for Measuring and Scoring Performance No later than June 30, 2019 Submit Contract to CMS for Approval No later than September 30,

-Measuring and Scoring

-Performance

-Submit Pre-Print to CMS No later than February 29, 2020

-for Approval

-Submit Contract to CMS No later than May 1, 2020

-for Approval

-Medicaid Contract June 30, 2020 (in order to be

-Amendment(s) Approved effective by July 1, 2020)
+2019 SPA and/or Medicaid Contract Amendment(s) Approved December 31, 2019 (in order to be effective by July 1, 2020)